ArchLinux-Development/ArchLinux-Install-Scripts/README.md

 ![Arch Linux](https://upload.wikimedia.org/wikipedia/commons/a/a5/Archlinux-icon-crystal-64.svg)

 Welcome to the Arch Linux Installation and Maintenance Scripts repository!
-This collection of scripts is designed to simplify the installation of Arch Linux with different filesystems and configurations, as well as maintenance tasks.
-Currently, we have scripts for BTRFS, ZFS, and various system maintenance tasks, including fixing a corrupted bootloader and optimizing system performance.
-Each script will guide you through the necessary steps to achieve the desired setup or maintenance.
+This collection of scripts simplifies the installation of Arch Linux with different filesystems and configurations, as well as system maintenance tasks.

 ## Available Scripts